Ratactac/Hackintosh-10900k-AMD-Z490-MSI-Gaming-plus-RX-570/README.md

 ## Note

 This is my own EFI created by zero with my own Usb Map.
-Following Elite Guide, Dortania.
-It includes some features below.
 Use it responsibly.
 Add your Smbios.
 I'm not a build expert.
+But I think it's pretty clean.

   + SSDT-BRG0 fix some path of gpu.
 Cosmetic